Oracle updates all

 April 2018 updates are currently scheduled to be deployed in test environments on

-Enterprise Performance Management Cloud Services in the subject).
+Enterprise Performance Management Cloud Services

 These are the highlights of the April 2018 Planning & Budgeting Cloud update:

 Starting with what I think is one of the most important pieces of info in this update,

 .
 Net new cloud clients won't know the difference since they'll be able to use the dashboard functionality instead, but I'm curious to see how existing on-premise clients will migrate their composite

 reject composites flat out starting in June?
 For clients with a considerable amount of composite forms, how much longer will their migrations be if these need to be rebuilt as dashboards from scratch?

 We will soon find out!

-an application default or from Smart View itself.
+with this release: Legacy and Standard.
+These can be configured as an application default or from Smart View itself.
 When both suppress missing/no data AND zero are enabled,

 reports will be added with this new release: Number of user interface requests by hour, Number of Essbase operations by hour, Duration of Essbase operations by hour, CPU usage, Memory usage.
 It is very

 in a SaaS platform, however, I'm not sure how much the CPU and memory usage reports will be of service, when administrators are still not allowed to edit cache settings of their planning cloud applications.
-Maybe soon?

 Additional features released in this update include:

 are being from the Application to the Tools cluster.

 to run in 15-minute, 30-minute and hourly increments.

 repository is being released for new subscriptions.
 Existing subscriptions will be migrated to the new repository in an upcoming release.
 The new repository is supposed to be very similar to the existing

 one.
 It remains to be seen if it'll be as intuitive as it is now.

 prompt, @PlanDimMember, that will "return a member if it is valid for the specified dimension in the specified plan type".
 However, there is no other documentation available at the time of writing this

 .
 Infolets are new dashboard artifacts in the shape of a "small interactive box", introduced in the March 2018 update.

 To button for freeform formulas.
 Apply To enables you to apply the freeform formula to selected subaccounts and children.

 module, you can now set default percentage rates for merit increases.
 The merit increase for the year is included in the base salary calculations of that year and carried forward into the base salary

-More details including a full list of defects fixed on the April 2018 Planning & Budgeting Cloud
+More details including a full list of defects fixed on the April 2018 Planning & Budgeting Cloud update can be found